christiebarron/aiTextDetector/projectPlanning/projectProposal.md

 Steps we will likely need to take for written text processing:

 - read data into python
 - create the automatically generated text.
 Use an API to provide a large-language model with similar prompts and context as those written by humans.
 - Preliminary data cleaning:

-    - Lemmatization

     - tokenization
+    - removing stop words
+    - lemmatization
     - POS tagging (if relevant)

-    - removing stop words

-    - Stemming

     - developing bags of words (where reasonable?)
     - Descriptive statistics and visualization of response characteristics

-- Feature engineering:
+- Feature engineering
     - Selection of relevant features
     - Compute feature scores for all text stimuli.
     - descriptive statistics and data visualization comparing human and machine scores on features.
 - Supervised Machine Learning: classification
     - split into k folds for cross validation
     - test out a variety of ML classification models (e.g,. logistic regression, decision trees, random forest, etc.)
     - visualize output: various performance criteria for each classification model (confusion matrix, f1, precision, recall, specificity, sensitivity)
 - Turn into a website/app where it can output predicted possibility of text being a human vs machine generated? (or whatever it happens to be)

 ## Project Requirements